jarlah/react-rxjs-flux/README.md

-# react-rxjs
+# react-flux-rxjs

-> A small library for creating applications based on unidirectional data flow with RxJS.
+> A small library for creating applications based on unidirectional flux like data flow with RxJS.
 Now with support for RxJS 6.

 [![NPM](https://nodei.co/npm/react-rxjs.png?compact=true)](https://npmjs.org/package/react-rxjs)